 Tetrahydroxycalcone is subsequently converted to naringenin using the chalcone isomerase enzyme.

-Quercetin can be released by degradation of quercitrin by the enzyme quercitrinase (of the catabolic pathway of rutin) contained in the fungus Aspergillus flavus.
+There quercetin can be released by degradation of quercitrin by the enzyme quercitrinase (of the catabolic pathway of rutin) contained in the fungus Aspergillus flavus.

 Properties of quercetin